itsandreramon/terraform-starter/readme.md

 $ java -jar build/libs/App.jar
 ```

-### Access GraphiQL
+#### Access GraphiQL

 ```
 http://localhost:8080/graphiql
 ```

 # Deployment
 This project uses Packer & Terraform to provision both the MySQL database as well as the Spring Boot application on AWS.
+Ensure that AWS and Terraform are configured correctly by setting the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
+Ensure that the IAM user has the privileges needed to run this project:

+  - AmazonRDSFullAccess
+  - AmazonEC2FullAccess
+  - AmazonS3FullAccess (Remote State)
+  - AmazonDynamoDBFullAccess (Remote State)

 #### Build the AMI and update the Terraform config